incwadi-warehouse/docu/README.md

 Clone the examples repo from `git@github.com:incwadi-warehouse/docker.git`.

-Change into the new created directory, create a `.env` file and define/ change the env vars - particularly the passwords.
+Change into the new created directory, create a `.env` file and define/change the env vars - particularly the passwords.

 ```env
 //.env